engraya/orbitStaff/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

 ## Usage

 Viewing the Employee Directory

-- Navigate to the homepage to view the list of employees.
+- Navigate to the homepage to view the list of staffs.
-- Use the responsive table to explore employee records.
+- Use the responsive table to explore staff records.
-Adding a New Employee
+  Adding a New Staff
-- Click the "Create Employee" button.
+- Click the "Create Staff" button.
 - Fill out the form with the necessary details.
 - Submit to add a new employee to the directory.
 -

 Responsive Design
 The app is optimized for various screen sizes, ensuring usability on both mobile and desktop devices.

 ## Contributing

 We welcome contributions to improve SoftEmployee!
 Here’s how you can get started:

 - Fork the repository.